 If you are a citizen of another country and plan to attend Johnston Community College on a government visa, then you are an international student.
 Follow the enrollment steps below.

 (International students are treated as nonresidents of the State of North Carolina with respect to tuition and fees.
 The College is unable to provide financial aid to international students, therefore, international students must have sufficient funds to cover all living expenses, tuition, and fees while attending the College.
 Student housing is not provided by the College.
 International students are expected to make their own arrangements for housing).

-NOTE: The application and documentation deadline for international students is March 30, 2018.
+NOTE: The application and documentation deadline for international students is March 1st of the year of application.
 Any applications that have not been submitted by this date with all required documentation supplied will not be processed for the next Fall semester, which will begin in August.

 Your residency determination, application, and all documentation should be submitted at least six months prior to the date of proposed admission to initiate the admissions process.
 For questions concerning the admissions process, please call (919) 209-2128 or email firstname.lastname@example.org.

 Step 2: Submit all Official academic records.